Towards Class-Oriented Poisoning Attacks Against Neural Networks: Conclusions

 \section{Conclusions}

 This paper introduced the concept of class-oriented poisoning attack.
-We formulated two attack problems, i.e., ``All-Supplanter'' and ``Only-Victim'', which seek to compromise the model behavior on a per-class basis.
+We formulated two attack problems, i.e., ``COEG'' and ``COES'', which seek to compromise the model behavior on a per-class basis.
 Accordingly, we defined two new metrics to evaluate the performance of poisoning attacks at the class level.
-Our proposed gradient-based algorithms successfully achieved the class-oriented adversarial objectives through manipulating the feature information contained in images for poisoned data generation.
-The effectiveness of the proposed methods are comprehensively studied in our experiments.
+Our proposed gradient-based algorithms successfully achieved the class-oriented adversarial objectives through manipulating the feature information in images for poisoned data generation.
+The effectiveness of the proposed methods is comprehensively studied in our experiments.